 - 05/2012 Future directions in civil-military responses to natural disasters Author: Elizabeth Ferris, Brookings Institution

-We are always interested in hearing about recent research in the field of civil-military relations and encourage experts who may be interested in collaborative work to email their details to firstname.lastname@example.org.
+We are always interested in hearing about recent research in the field of civil-military relations and encourage experts who may be interested in collaborative work to contact the ACMC Research manager via email: email@example.com.

 PO Box 7947